-From the architect.
+Text description provided by the architects.
 A house like an archetype.
-As a prelude to the castle "Schönberg" (12th century) at the Wehrgraben - site of a former guard house.
+As a prelude to the castle "Schönberg" (12th century) at the Wehrgraben - site of a former guardhouse.
 The house consists of two building volumes - one homogeneous, black saddle roof building lying turned and cantilevered on a white flat roof box.
 A minimal intrusion into the hillside topography.

 The volumes open up targeted to the natural space, the forest.
-The buildings to the sorroundings shine quiet and conciseness– unambiguity.
-Diving into the slope the visitor develops the house over an underground wardrobes-/ reception room – is soaked up through the ray of light over a free overhanging stairs.
+The buildings to the surroundings shine quiet and conciseness– unambiguity.
+Diving into the slope the visitor develops the house over an underground wardrobe-/ reception room – is soaked up through the ray of light over free overhanging stairs.

-On the Outside: granite crushed stone following the topography – of rough till fine – black aspahlt as a back gear.
-Sufficiency and respect for the place are the aims of buliding the future.
+On the Outside: granite crushed stone following the topography – of rough till fine – black asphalt as a back gear.
+Sufficiency and respect for the place are the aims of building the future.